'Soy King' of Brazil, Olacyr de Moraes, dies at 84

-SAO PAULO (Reuters) - Olacyr de Moraes, the one-time “Soy King” of Brazil who pushed the frontier of large-scale agriculture far into the country’s interior to become the world’s largest soybean grower, died on Tuesday at age 84.
+SAO PAULO, June 16 (Reuters) - Olacyr de Moraes, the one-time “Soy King” of Brazil who pushed the frontier of large-scale agriculture far into the country’s interior to become the world’s largest soybean grower, died on Tuesday at age 84.

 Moraes died in Sao Paulo after fighting pancreatic cancer for more than a year, his Facebook page said.